AccelByte/matchmaking-function-grpc-plugin-server-go/pkg/server/MatchMaker.md

 Does not perform a validation check and returns `true`, making the ticket valid.

 ### EnrichTicket()
-Checks it the match ticket's `TicketAttributes` map is empty -- if so, it will add in a key-value number.
+Checks if the match ticket's `TicketAttributes` map is empty -- if so, it will add in a key-value number.

 ### GetStatCodes()